The 10 Best Electric Knives Reviewed

 Q: How to clean an electric knife

 If you want to get the best out of your electric knife, then it is important you clean it properly.
-This will sure it lasts a long time, and remove the danger of cross-contamination from dirty blades.
-If food debris is stuck to the blades, the best method is to remove them from the electric knife and clean by hand.
+This will ensure it lasts a long time, and prevent any contamination from blades.
+If food debris is stuck to the blades, the best method is to clean them up by hand.
 Always remove the blades from the handle before cleaning or soaking.
 Most blades are dishwasher safe.
 Once the blades are clean and dry, they can be reattached to the handle and stored away for next time.

 Q: Can I sharpen the blades?

-Yes, if they are straight blades you can sharpen them with an electric knife sharpener.
-If they are serrated blades, sharpening steel can be used.
-Only sharpen your electric knife after cleaning.
+Yes, if they are straight blades you can sharpen them with a sharpener.
+If the blades are serrated, you can use a simple sharpening steel.
+Only sharpen the knife once it’s cleaned.

 There is no doubt a cordless electric knife is more convenient than a corded, but there are drawbacks too.
-If you are intending to do a lot of cutting or carving with the knife then being plugged into an electricity supply will give you peace of mind.
-An electric knife is a simple hand tool, and with a cordless version, there is not a lot of space for a battery.
+If you are intending to curve or cut a lot with the knife then being plugged into an electricity supply will give you peace of mind.
+This is a simple hand tool, and with a cordless version, there is not a lot of space for a battery.
 Therefore it is not going to last a long time.
 On the other hand, a corded electric knife will be able to run and run and run.
 So if you are looking for sustained, reliable cutting power go for a corded electric knife.

 The small electric motor powering the blades means they are moving much faster than you could do manually.
 Therefore the cutting is more rapid and places less strain on the user.
-Because you don’t have to put work into the cutting with an electric knife, you can be more precise, and therefore cut your meat, bread, or vegetables thinner saving waste.
+Because you don’t have to put work into the cutting, you can be more precise, and therefore cut your meat, bread, or vegetables thinner saving waste.
 Compared to the electric knives that first came onto the market decades ago there is no comparison with their modern equivalents.
-The newer models of electric knives have sharper and more durable blades, made of much higher quality materials.
-The precision of the cutting has considerably improved as well.
-An electric knife is an actual labor saving device, which should be in every kitchen cupboard.
+The newer models are provided with durable and sharp blades, made of much higher quality materials.
+The precision of the cutting is considerably improved too.
+This tool is an actual labor saving device, which should be in every kitchen cupboard.

 Whichever electric kitchen knife you choose, you will need to make sure that it is suitable to your own needs and you feel comfortable using it.
 It is also good to remember that the more blades you have, the more versatile your knife will be.